-2018-2019 Featured Visual Artist: Jourdan Hines
+2018 & 2019 Featured Artist: Jourdan Hines

-As a designer he manages his own business, Designs by Hines.
+Jourdan likes to think of himself as a modern Renaissance man; a working graphic designer, performing artist, and educator.
+As a designer, he manages his own business, Designs by Hines.
 He loves the intersection of design, technology, and communication and enjoys creative solutions.
 His style is inspired by minimalism because of its simple yet polished nature.

 As an educator, Jourdan has a BS in Music Theory & Composition and AAS in Music Production and has been teaching music for close to 20 years.
 He has worked closely with the Madison Music Foundry developing classes on the subjects of live sound and music production.
-In addition to teaching music, Jourdan is also an active yoga instructor and is currently developing a yoga class aimed at musicians health and well-being.
+In addition to teaching music, Jourdan is also an active yoga instructor and is currently developing a yoga class aimed at musicians’ health and well-being.

-2016: Ali Brooks
+2016 Featured Artist: Ali Brooks

 Ali Brooks is an artist, activist, and therapist.
 She gets great joy from bringing art and beauty to her surroundings, and has a lifelong legacy of doodling and decorating anything she could get her hands on, even puffy painting a colorful mural on her car during high school.
-She considers her artwork to be part od a practice of honoring creation, expressing vulnerability, and re-imagining what’s possible for ourselves and our world.
+She considers her artwork to be part of a practice of honoring creation, expressing vulnerability, and re-imagining what’s possible for ourselves and our world.

 Libra Rising Art gets its name from astrology and mythology, where Libra symbolizes beauty, justice, and connection.
 Ali is a social worker and community organizer in Madison, WI, and is deeply committed to working for individual and collective healing and transformation.
 Ali uses artistic expression to digest the trauma and oppression she comes into contact with in her daily work, and metabolize these experiences into truth, beauty, and creative medicine for our hearts.

-2015: Shelby Floyd
+2015 Featured Artist: Shelby Floyd

 “I love to make things.
 I arrived at design via animation via filmmaking via journalism via sound recording via music.
-I learned Illustrator working with vectors in a sign shop where we cut and weeded vinyl and worked with various sign structures and oversize prints.
+I learned Illustrator working with vectors in a sign shop where we cut and welded vinyl and worked with various sign structures and oversize prints.
 Years before that I began using Photoshop creating collages and coloring and restoring photographs.”

-2014: Elliot Gilfillan
+2014 Featured Artist: Elliot Gilfillan

-Elliot has been a performer at Make Music Madison as part of the The Earthlings, who released a new EP “Beacon” on March 25, 2016.
+Elliot has been a performer at Make Music Madison as part of The Earthlings, who released a new EP “Beacon” on March 25, 2016.
 He has also volunteered for Make Music Madison included bringing his drawing skills to the table to create our 2014 poster and Isthmus insert cover.

 2013: Introducing Make Music Madison